KORL-FM

 KORL-FM (101.1 MHz) is a commercial radio station licensed to Waianae, Hawaii, and serving the Honolulu metropolitan area.
-The station broadcasts an oldies radio format and is owned by Hochman Hawaii-Three, Inc..
+The station broadcasts a classic rock radio format, concentrating on classic hits of the late 1960s through the early 1990s.
+It is owned by Hochman Hawaii-Three, Inc..
 It also transmits on Oceanic Spectrum digital channel 883 for the entire state of Hawaii.
 Its radio studios are located in Downtown Honolulu.

 KORL-FM's transmitter is off Palehua Road in Kapolei, Hawaii.
 It broadcasts using HD Radio technology.
-KORL-FM has three digital subchannels feeding three FM translators with different programming: classic rock on HD2 and 101.5 MHz, smooth jazz on HD3 and 107.5 MHz, 1980s' hits on HD4 and 97.5 MHz.
+KORL-FM has three digital subchannels feeding three FM translators with different programming: classic rock on HD2 and 101.5 MHz, smooth jazz on HD3 and 107.5 MHz, 1990s' and 2000s' hits on HD4 and 97.1 MHz.

 History

-The station signed on in 1989 adopting a soft adult contemporary music format with the call letters KLHI.
+The station signed on in 1989 adopting an adult classic rock music format with the call letters KLHI.
 By 1996, the format changed to a modern adult contemporary music, later evolving to a modern rock sound.

 In 2005 The Federal Communications Commission (FCC) gave the station the green light to move the transmitter and its city of license to Honolulu.
 After the change was made, KLHI adopted the new call sign KORL-FM and dropped the modern rock music format, moving it to a new frequency of 92.5 FM and serving the Maui area.

 At first after KORL-FM's move-in in 2006, the station originally played multi-cultural programming during the day and smooth jazz at night and 24 hours on the weekends.
 But on June 9, 2008, KORL-FM dropped all of its daytime multi-cultural programming and went with smooth jazz full-time.